Assess with Success!

 Iterative Development Phase

-First, I started with building the conclusion because having an idea of what the finish line should look like always helps me stay motivated!
-Next, I added in the information for the introduction, content, assessments and feedback with placeholders for the visuals (in case I needed to edit them after receiving feedback).
-After receiving, feedback, I refined the visuals and added them in along with the narration narration.
-The last thing I did was add what I like to refer to as the pizzazz (animations, triggered navigations, sound effects, and any other engaging elements) to make the course more interactive.
+First, I built the final assessment because knowing what the finish line should look like helps with ensuring the content is focused and meaningful!
+Next, I added the introduction, content, assessments and feedback with placeholders for the visuals (in case I needed to edit them after receiving feedback).
+After receiving, feedback, I refined the visuals and added them in along with the narration.

 Iteration, Feedback, and Accomplishments